How are you Creative?

 These two images show my progression.
 I’m still learning and practicing.
 But, you get the idea.
 Side note: These two drawings and the one labeled “Not Tried” above are going to be new covers for my recipe books (See an earlier post where I mentioned my recipe binders.
 I’m reorganizing them.
 More on that in a future post).

 Where am I now?

 This is all to say, my creative juices are moving.
 That is helping me to write.
 The Chronicles of Eldershire is being influenced by my creative flow.
-The first book, The Owl, the Sword, & the Efil Stone is now about 20,000 words, as of today.
+The first book, The Brooks Forest is now about 20,000 words, as of today.
 I have about 60,000 to go, and I’m having fun.
 And, isn’t that what it’s all about — Doodling Fun at its best!
-Update: Book One is now published – Find it on Amazon.

 Here’s a couple of my latest doodles:

 So…what do you think?
 Do you like to doodle?
 What do you doodle about — things you see? things you’d like to do?
 Movies?
 Stories?
 Share your ideas in the comments.
 Tell me what inspires you to be creative.
 Have you struggled with finding your creativity?
 How do you move forward when your creative juices seem to stop?
 I’d love to hear your ideas so I can “Steal like an Artist”!

 Till next time…write, draw, sing, read, dance, garden, but do something to help you create!

 The post “Doodling Fun – How are You Creative?” first appeared on Pam’s Blog on January 08, 2017.